How Much Does It Cost?

 EMDR stands for 'eye movement desensitisation and reprocessing'.
 This is a World Health Organisation approved technique which can be added to the established therapeutic relationship and has been proven to be highly effective in treating all sorts of life blocks, phobias and post traumatic symptoms, as well as helping with the development of inner resources.
 Side to side eye-movements, auditory clicking, or tapping is used whilst the client is connecting with memories, thoughts and feelings within a carefully structured supportive framework.
 The results are proven by an increasing and impressive body of research and are natural, effective and profound.

-You can see and listen to a celebrity interview about EMDR here.
+You can see and listen to a short film about EMDR here.